 The Access to the Profession Department determines whether you are eligible under the MRA or if you need to obtain training equivalence.

-If you hold a diploma covered by the MRA and your file is complete, please allow 6 to 8 weeks processing time for the Order to issue you a Temporary Restrictive Engineers’ Permit (HTREP: Holder of a Temporary Restrictive Engineers’ Permit).
+If you hold a diploma covered by the MRA and your file is complete, please allow 8 to 10 weeks processing time for the Order to issue you a Temporary Restrictive Engineers’ Permit.

 After that, you will have to meet the two (2) other conditions for obtaining the Engineer’s permit.

 • demonstrate three years of relevant experience, of which at least one year has been spent working in Canada under the control and supervision of an engineer;

 • pass the professional examination.